asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 to "do agile the same way."
 Too often scrum masters (or their equivalent) become management proxies making sure teams are doing as they are told instead of being the servant leaders helping teams improve themselves. **When those closest to the work cannot improve upon their processes, practices, or working conditions the team will decline.** Additionally, this becomes a significant morale problem when teams can no longer improve their work.

 ### Optimizing for Shared Code

-Another big mistake I've witnessed is the need to have "shared code" across teams.
+Another mistake I've witnessed is the need to have "shared code" across teams.
 On the surface this makes a lot of sense. _"Don't make teams recreate the wheel."_ It seems like a real organizational optimization to have all teams share logging code, management of release tooling and scripts, data access libraries and